nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Continuing Mt.
 Pyre

   * Head straight through the lava and to the top.
-Put Leena on first while running.
+Glenn is still at first.
   * Menu on the Save Sphere.
   * Menu
     * Leena - Equip - Iron Vest or Sky Djinn Ring